Becoming Aware

 You are welcome to reflect.

-Awareness can feel confronting.
+Awareness can feel uncomfortable.

 Reading with Care

-Some themes explored here may feel difficult.
+Some themes here may feel difficult.

-If you notice yourself becoming overwhelmed, pause.
+If you feel overwhelmed, pause.

 Step away.